nhscc/problem-statements/2024/elections_irv/bdpa-elections_irv-part-2.md

 see the names of voters associated with their votes in an aesthetically pleasing manner.

+In the case that a voter's real name is not available, such as when displaying elections unowned by your team, showing the voter's ID is sufficient.

 ## Change 8

 **Human-friendly timestamps and timezone locale awareness.**